Yoav Chelouche: Business career

-Serving in this position until 2001.
+Working in this position until 2001.

 During his tenure, the company had 4,000 employees and annual sales of over $700 million.

 Chelouche devoted himself to establishing ties with the Asian market and helped to increase his company's market share worldwide.

 In 2000, Scitex sold its digital pre-press operations to Creo of Canada in a share deal worth $500 million.